seasonedcc/composable-functions/README.md

 const addAndReturnString = pipe(add, toString)
 ```

 We can also extend the same reasoning to functions that return promises in a transparent way.
-Imagine we have `add : (a: number, b:number) => Promise<number>` and `toString : (a: number) => Promise<string>`, the composition above would work in the same fashion, returning a function `addAndReturnString(a: number, b: number) : Promise<string>` that will wait for each promise in the chain before applying the next function.
+Imagine we have `add: (a: number, b:number) => Promise<number>` and `toString: (a: number) => Promise<string>`, the composition above would work in the same fashion, returning a function `addAndReturnString(a: number, b: number): Promise<string>` that will wait for each promise in the chain before applying the next function.

-This library also defines several operations besides the `pipe` to compose functions in arbitrary ways, giving a powerful tool for the developer to reason about the data flow without worrying about mistakenly connecting the wrong parameters or forgetting to unwrap some promise or handle some error along the way.
+This library also defines several operations besides the `pipe` to compose functions in arbitrary ways, giving a powerful tool for the developer to reason about the data flow **without worrying about mistakenly connecting the wrong parameters** or **forgetting to unwrap some promise** or **handle some error** along the way.

 ## Creating primitive composables